axibase/atsd/changelogs/2017_01/README.md

 ### Issue 3738

-The `ABS()` function produced an error when an expression was submitted:
+The `ABS()` function produces an error when an expression is submitted:

 ```sql
 SELECT ABS(max(value)*avg(value))